JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 ```
 FUNCTION AfxStrExtract (BYVAL nStart AS LONG, _
    BYREF wszMainStr AS CONST WSTRING, _
-   BYREF wszMatchStr AS CONST WSTRING) AS CWSTR
+   BYREF wszMatchStr AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |